coniferprod/ThereAndBack-iOS/README.md

 If you have a scenario where two apps rely on each other, or one app delegates to a helper app, you need to establish a way of communicating with them.
-As there is no inter-process mechanism in iOS, app-to-app or "inter-app" communication is established by using a URL to launch a second app from a running app.
+As there is no inter-process mechanism in iOS (at least anything that is fully sanctioned by Apple and doesn't require UNIX wizardry), app-to-app or "inter-app" communication is established by using a URL to launch a second app from a running app.

 For an app to be launched with a URL you need to register a URL scheme for the app